CREATE INDEX

 Description

-CREATE INDEX constructs an index on the specified column(s) of the specified relation, which can be a table or a materialized view.
+CREATE INDEX constructs an index on the specified column(s) of the specified relation, which can be a table.
 Indexes are primarily used to enhance database performance (though inappropriate use can result in slower performance).

 The key field(s) for the index are specified as column names, or alternatively as expressions written in parentheses.
 Multiple fields can be specified if the index method supports multicolumn indexes.